sankl/groovy/README.md

     INFO: Hello from Groovy: 1.8.0

 Grape logging is enabled, so you can watch download progress.
-All Grapes are fetched to `./grapes` near the launchers.
+All Grapes are fetched to `./grapes` directory near the launchers.
 So it's easy to port Groovy scripts together with executing environment.

-Sometimes required jar is absent in any Maven repo.
-Or you've built it yourself.
+Sometimes required component is absent in any Maven repo.
+Or you've built classes/jars by yourself.
-You can put this jar in `./lib` directory near the script and it will be added to `CLASSPATH`:
+You can put them in `./lib` directory near the script and they will be added to jvm `CLASSPATH`:

-    #> ls lib
+    #> ls ./lib
     commons-logging-1.1.1.jar

     #> cat hello.gr